subnetspider/subnetspider.github.io/_posts/2025-01-06-expanding-zfs-pool-with-zpool-replace.md

 ### Replace your disks

-The old 4 TB disks also use a partition for ZFS:
+The old 4 TB disks also use partitions for ZFS:
 ```shell
 admin@nas01:~ % zpool status data-pool
 NAME             STATE     READ WRITE CKSUM